preames/public-notes/llvm-riscv-status.rst

 I have been told that llvm-objdump is reporting zero sizes and failing to disassemble certain gcc compiled object files.
 No details available at this time, and issue has not been confirmed with a test case.

+This may be related to the suspected ELF interpretation differences below.

 Misaligned Frames w/scalable allocas
 ====================================

 I've been told from a couple sources that frame setup is not correct in this case.
+We know have at least two confirmed issues, but where there are two, there are probably more.
+Known issues:

-Fraser has some tests up for review (`<https://reviews.llvm.org/D125382>`_).
+* Fraser has some tests up for review (`<https://reviews.llvm.org/D125382>`_) which demonstrate one problem.

-Kito has a separate issue around exception handling.
-Pending an upstream bug report in the nearish future.
+* Kito has a separate issue around exception handling.  `Tracked in 55442 <https://github.com/llvm/llvm-project/issues/55442>`_

 LLD vs LD differences in ELF interpretation
 ===========================================